minimice/terraform-cloudprovider-cli/terraform-gcloud-go-cli/README.md

     `docker run --rm --name terraform-gcloud-go-cli -v $(pwd):/workspace -it local/terraform-gcloud-go-cli bash`

-4. In the container, test that your gcloud CLI works by running:
+4. In the container, test that your gcloud CLI and other installed software works by running:
    ```
    gcloud --version
    go version